mibuthu/wp-event-list/readme.txt

 == Changelog ==

+= 0.7.10 (2017-10-05) =
+* fixed security vulnerability in admin category management
+* general improvements of sanitation of all request parameters
+* added number of events to the glance items in the dashboard
+* parse shortcode in event feeds
+* some changes and improvements in event feed
+* fixed syncing of post categories

 = 0.7.9 (2017-06-12) =
-* fixed security vulnerability reported by wordpress
+* fixed security vulnerability reported by WordPress
 * fixed / improved time handling and sorting according to time (fixed sorting will only work in new or modified events)
 * fixed problem with locale handling in older wordpress versions
 * fixed url when going back from event details page to event list page with a drowdown filter